esnet/EScp/README.md

   * Fix directory traversal and close zero bytes file descriptors
   * Check that files don't leave prefix
   * Update how progress bar is displayed
+  * Fix how empty files are handled
+  * Long delays unschedule thread

 Changes from 0.7.0 to 0.7.1 (20 June 2024):
   * Checksum feature enabled